GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-composer.md

 import ComposerViewProperties from '../common-content/reference-docs/stream-chat-ui/composer/composer-view-properties.md' import ComposerContentProperties from '../common-content/reference-docs/stream-chat-ui/composer/composer-vc.content-properties.md'

 The Message Composer provides all the UI and necessary functionality for writing and sending messages.
-It supports sending text, handling chat commands, autocomplete suggestions, uploading attachments like images, files, and video.
-The composer is a combination of two components, the `ComposerVC` and the `ComposerView`, the first one is a view controller responsible for the functionality of the composer, where the latter is only responsible for the UI layout.
+It supports sending text, handling chat commands, suggestions autocompletion, uploading attachments like images, files, and videos.
+The composer is a combination of two components, the `ComposerVC` and the `ComposerView`, the first one is a view controller responsible for the functionality, where the latter is only responsible for the UI and layout.

 ## Composer View Controller